sepal-contrib/fcdm/doc/en.rst

 Select AOI
 ^^^^^^^^^^

-The *delta-NBR* will be calculated based on the user inputs.
+The *delta-rNBR* will be calculated based on the user inputs.
 The first mandatory input is the Area Of Interest (AOI).
 In this step you’ll have the possibility to choose from a predefined list of administrative layers or use your own datasets, the available options are:

 **Predefined layers**